 StockBrokers.com is committed to the highest ethical standards and reviews services independently.
 Learn how we make money.

-When it comes to free stock trading in 2023, investors need to look beyond the price of stock and ETF trades.
+When it comes to free stock trading in 2024, investors need to look beyond the price of stock and ETF trades.
 Why?
-Because almost all brokers offer free trades.
+Because all brokers offer free trades.

 Where brokerages differ is in their services, tools, investor support, and what they charge for additional features beyond simply buying and selling stocks without paying a commission.
 Some brokers lack quality investor education, a great trading platform or robust market research.
 Most brokers also accept payment for order flow, or PFOF, a hidden fee that generates over $1 billion each year in profits for the industry.